Sophaos/web-app-recipe-scraper/README.md

 ## Features

 - Upload a recipe from a url
-- View saved recipes
+- View saved recipe(s)
-- View a recipe
 - Filter a list of recipes
+- Get, create, update, delete a collection
+- View collection(s) and its recipes
+- Add recipe to a collection

 ## What I've learned